William Heirens: Confession

 Twenty-nine inconsistencies have been found between his confession and the known facts of the crime.
 It has since become the understanding that the nature of these inconsistencies is a clear indicator of false confessions.
 Some details did seem to match, like the police theory that Suzanne Degnan was dismembered by a hunting knife and Heirens confessed to throwing a hunting knife onto a section of the Chicago Subway "El" trestle near the Degnan residence.
 However, it was never determined scientifically that it was at least the dismemberment tool and Heirens had an alternate explanation for it.
 Further, it was not initially recovered by the police, but members of the press, who recovered it from the transit track gang who found it.

 Alternative suspects

 After the Degnan murder, but before Heirens became a suspect, Chicago police interrogated 42-year-old Richard Russell Thomas, a drifter passing through the city of Chicago at the time of Degnan's murder, found in the Maricopa County Jail in Phoenix, Arizona.
-Police handwriting expert Charles B. Arnold, head of the forgery detail of the Phoenix police in Thomas's hometown of Phoenix, noted similarities between the handwritten Degnan ransom note and Thomas' handwriting when Thomas wrote with his left hand, and suggested that Chicago police investigate Thomas.
+Police handwriting expert Charles B. Arnold, head of the forgery detail of the Phoenix police in Thomas' hometown of Phoenix, noted similarities between the handwritten Degnan ransom note and Thomas' handwriting when Thomas wrote with his left hand, and suggested that Chicago police investigate Thomas.

 Upon being questioned, Thomas confessed to the crime, but he was released from custody after Heirens became the prime suspect.
 Others contend that Thomas was a strong suspect, given that: